Here are two maps of the same area drawn using different style sheets.

 The <icon> section in a <layer> controls the drawing of icons for point objects.
 Icons are specified using SVG (Scalable Vector Graphics).
 The <icon> attributes are:

-- canOverlap: if the value is "true" the icon can overlap other icons.
+- canOverlap: if the value is "yes" or "true" the icon can overlap other icons.
 By default icons are not allowed to overlap.
 Non-overlapping icons are drawn only if they would not overlap other non-overlapping icons.
 Overlapping icons are always drawn.

 - hotSpotX: x coordinate of the icon's hot spot, which is the point on the icon to be positioned at the point of interest on the map; defaults to 50% of the icon's width; percentage values refer to the width of the icon